Solar Activity Makes Big Headlines

 They have had three formal meetings and one mini-meeting already.
 They will meet again in May 2014 to formalize and submit for publication an extended, internally consistent long-term sunspot and solar wind record.

-This has huge implications for such things as climate change science.
+This has huge implications for such things as climate science.
 The new records will go back further and breath new life into the oldest continuous data series in all of science.

 For example, it is generally accepted that there was a “Modern Grand Maximum” of solar activity that occurred last century.
 It is thought the sun was at its greatest peak of activity of the last 8,000 years.
 That, of course, could be responsible for making the Earth warmer.